 Profile README

 When visitors land on your profile page, they’ll see a basic overview of your profile information.
 This includes things like your name, bio, and links to your social media accounts.
-You can also create what’s called a README for your profile.
-This is a Markdown file that will be rendered on your profile page.
-Here’s mine (the stuff on the right):
+You can also create a README for your profile.
+This is a Markdown file that will be displayed on your profile page.
+Here’s mine (the content on the right):

 GitHub Overview Tab